KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 This shows the cluster is up.
 It shows the URLs of the various Kubernetes components,including the API server and the web console.

 The simplest way to deploy your app is to use the kubectl run command, which will create all the necessary components without having to deal with JSON or YAML.
-This way, we don’t need to dive into the structure of each object yet.
-Try to run the image you created and pushed to Docker Hub earlier.
-Here’s how to run it in Kubernetes:
+This way, we don’t need to dive into the structure of each object yet:-

 ```bash
 kubectl run <name> --image=<imageName>--port=8080 --generator=run/v1